allan-walpy/my-dev-guide/code_conventions.md

   > }
   >```

-#### Event parametrs
+#### Event parameters

-- Event parametrs must always be `EventArgs` or its derivative
+- Event parameters must always be `EventArgs` or its derivative
-- Event parametrs always should be called `e`
+- Event parameters always should be called `e`
 - `sender` must always be `object` type

 ### Throw exceptions instead of returning status value

-Structured exception handling has been introduced to allow you to throw excepons and catch or replace them at a higher layer.
-In most systems it is quite common to throw excepons whenever an unexpected situation occurs.
+Structured exception handling has been introduced to allow you to throw exceptions and catch or replace them at a higher layer.
+In most systems it is quite common to throw exceptions whenever an unexpected situation occurs.

 ### Provide a rich and meaningful exception message text

 The message should explain the cause of the exception, and clearly describe what needs to be done to avoid the exception.

 ### Throw the most specific exception that is appropriate

 If a method receives a `null` argument, it should throw `ArgumentNullException` instead of its base type `ArgumentException` or `ApplicationException`.

 ### Don't swallow errors by catching generic exceptions

-Avoid swallowing errors by catching non-specific exceptions, such as `Exception`, `SystemException` and so on, in applicaon code.
-Only in top-level code, such as a last-chance excepon handler, you should catch a non-specific excepon for logging purposes and a graceful shutdown of the application
+Avoid swallowing errors by catching non-specific exceptions, such as `Exception`, `SystemException` and so on, in application code.
+Only in top-level code, such as a last-chance exception handler, you should catch a non-specific exception for logging purposes and a graceful shutdown of the application

 ### Properly handle exceptions in asynchronous code

 When throwing or handling exceptions in code that uses `async`/`await` or a `Task` remember the following two rules:

 - Exceptions that occur within an `async`/`await` block and inside a `Task`'s action are propagated to the awaiter

 - Exceptions that occur in the code preceding the asynchronous block are propagated to the caller

 ### Do not use `this` and `base` prefixes unless it is required

 In a class hierarchy, it is not necessary to know at which level a member is declared to use it

 ## Maintainability Guidelines

 ### Methods should not exceed 7 statements

-A method that requires more than 7 statements is simply doing too much or has too many responsibilies.
-Break it down into mulple small and focused methods with self-explaining names, but make sure the high-level algorithm is still clear.
+A method that requires more than 7 statements is simply doing too much or has too many responsibilities.
+Break it down into multiple small and focused methods with self-explaining names, but make sure the high-level algorithm is still clear.

 ### Make members private, types internal sealed as default

 To make a more conscious decision on which members to make available to other classes, first restrict the scope as much as possible.
 Then carefully decide what to expose as a public member or type

-### Avoid condions with double negatives
+### Avoid conditions with double negatives

-Although a property like `customer.HasNoOrders` makes sense, avoid using it in a negave condion like
+Although a property like `customer.HasNoOrders` makes sense, avoid using it in a negative condition like this:
-this:

 ```c#
 bool hasOrders = !customer.HasNoOrders;